lingtalfi/Light_DeveloperWizard/doc/api/Ling/Light_DeveloperWizard.md

     - WebWizardToolsProcess::setEnabled &ndash; Sets the enabled.
     - WebWizardToolsProcess::getDisabledReason &ndash; Returns the disabledReason of this instance.
     - WebWizardToolsProcess::setDisabledReason &ndash; Sets the disabledReason.
+    - WebWizardToolsProcess::getCategory &ndash; Returns the category of this instance.
+    - WebWizardToolsProcess::setCategory &ndash; Sets the category.
     - WebWizardToolsProcess::execute &ndash; Executes the process.
 - [GenerateLkaPlanetProcess](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/GenerateLkaPlanetProcess.md) &ndash; The GenerateLkaPlanetProcess class.
     - [GenerateLkaPlanetProcess::__construct](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/GenerateLkaPlanetProcess/__construct.md) &ndash; Builds the WebWizardToolsProcess instance.
+    - WebWizardToolsProcess::prepare &ndash; An opportunity for the process to create the controls, and/or to change the label of the process dynamically.
     - WebWizardToolsProcess::getReport &ndash; Returns the report of this instance.
     - WebWizardToolsProcess::getControls &ndash; Returns the controls of this instance.
     - WebWizardToolsProcess::setWebWizard &ndash; Sets the webWizard.